maxfischer2781/alice-xrootd-monitor/docs/configuration.rst

 All debug logging by ``xrdmonlib`` uses the default :py:mod:`logging` module.
 To change logging, simply import the module and configure it to your needs.
+For convenience, the :py:mod:`logging` module is available without an explicit import.

 .. code:: python